St. James Episcopal Church (Baton Rouge, Louisiana): History

 In 1819, a small group of Episcopalians with no rector and no regular place for worship formed the nucleus of what was to become St. James Episcopal Church.
 The Episcopal Congregation of Baton Rouge, Louisiana existed under a charter but without a priest from 1820 until 1830.
 Mrs. Zachary Taylor, wife of the twelfth President of the United States, gathered this group of Episcopalians together in 1843, and by 1844, the parish received its charter of incorporation from the Louisiana legislature.

 The original church building was consecrated by the Rt.
 Rev. Leonidas Polk that same year and went on to survive tornadoes, yellow fever, the Battle of Baton Rouge, post-Civil War occupation, and Reconstruction.
 By the spring of 1895, St. James had begun construction of a new building, which remains the church we know and love today.
 The first services in the new St. James Episcopal Church were conducted on June 21, 1896.

 Throughout its history, St. James Episcopal Church has started, sustained and supported new ministries.
 Almost every other Episcopal parish, mission and diocesan institution in Baton Rouge can trace its origins to the nurture and support of St. James Church.
-In addition to the founding of several other Episcopal parishes in Baton Rouge, St. James has been involved in K-12 education for over 50 years.
-St. James Episcopal Day School, founded in 1958 provides a church-based education to children in grades Pre-K3 through 5th.
-Episcopal High School of Baton Rouge was established by St. James in 1965 as a diocesan extension of the Day School for middle and high school students.
+In addition to the founding of several other Episcopal parishes in Baton Rouge, St. James has been involved in K-12 education.
+St. James Episcopal Day School, founded in 1948 as a kindergarten by Doris deBessonet, provides a church-based education to children 18 months old through 5th.
+Episcopal High School of Baton Rouge was established by St. James in 1965 as a diocesan owned extension of the Day School for middle and high school students.

 In 1983, St. James provided seed capital and initial manpower to help establish St. James Place, Baton Rouge's first total life-care retirement community.
 In 1986, the clergy of St. James also played an important role the formation of what would become the Interfaith Federation of Greater Baton Rouge.
 Today, St. James Church includes an active community of clergy, lay leadership, and volunteers working cooperatively to provide spiritual, educational, social, and service ministries to the Baton Rouge area.